dstoutnutrien/wdio_test/readme.md

 We're trying to test https://the-internet.herokuapp.com/ but, it's going horribly.
 Goodness gracious, barely any tests are green.
 Please help us by doing the following:

-1. Pull this repo.
+1. Fork this repo.
 2. Fix as much as you can.
 3. Make any changes you feel would make this better.
-4. Make a PR.
+4. Make a PR against the original.

 ## Node JS